 Accountants are critical employees in all sorts of organisations from airlines to farms, manufacturers and movie studios to wineries and zoos.
 Our graduates have found work here in New Zealand or overseas – there are even accounting jobs at Scott Base on Antarctica!

 UC's Bachelor of Commerce offers majors in Accounting, and Accounting and Taxation.
 These will lead you to be a chartered accountant in Australia or New Zealand or an equivalent overseas country as our courses meet the requirements for professional accounting bodies.
 At postgraduate level we offer an MCom in Accounting, and a Master of Professional Accounting (for graduates with a degree in another discipline).

-Our courses consist of accounting, auditing and taxation with vital support components in law, economics, management, mathematics and statistics, communications and information systems.
+Our qualifications consist of accounting, auditing and taxation with vital support components in law, economics, management, mathematics and statistics, communications and information systems.

 On our accounting programme, you’ll not only learn these skills, but you’ll learn how to maintain and enhance them as technology, economies, societies and accountancy work changes in the decades ahead.
 To be work ready when you graduate you will do some in-depth and engaged learning on wide ranging topics, including: